Y-Innovate/LWZMAKE/README.md

 2. In the second phase `LWZMAKE` will apply its incremental logic to whatever target is was told to build.
 During this 2nd phase the following variables are resolved:
     - every target `LWZMAKE` has a `rule` for, if the rule has prerequisites, so whatever is on the right hand side of the `:` character, any variables used in those prerequisites are resolved
     - if `LWZMAKE` decides a target should be built, it will execute the `recipe` lines directly following the rule statement, normally the lines starting with `-` on position 1, until a statement is found without the `-` or end of file.
 Any variables found in the recipe lines are resolved.

+`LWZMAKE` is either told via a command switch (more on this later) what target to build in phase 2, or it will use the first target in the first rule it encounters in the `makefile`.
+In the example above that is the target `ALL`.
+It will first go through all of a target's prerequisites, checking whether those prerequisites are declared as targets themselves.
+If so, `LWZMAKE` will process those rules first, and it does so recursively.
+So if the rules for those prerequisites have prerequisites of their own, and those are also declared as targets in other rules, those get processed first, etc.

+When all prerequisites have been processed, `LWZMAKE` will then compare the current target's last modified date with each of the prerequisites' and if any of the prerequisites were modified more recently, the recipe below the rule (if present) is executed, in other words the target is built.